Ecomomo-lab/dycove-model/docs/source/examples/dfm/tide_channel.rst

 - Lastly, you must indicate to Delft3D FM that you will be modeling vegetation, by taking the following steps:

-  - Create a text file with extension `.ext` in your `dflowfm/` directory, with the same name as your `.mdu` file, that contains the following text:
+  - Create a text file with extension `.ext` in your `dflowfm/` directory, with the same name as your `.mdu` file, that contains the following text (this file is included in the example directory as `FlowFM.ext`):

    .. code-block:: python